-Alternative 2 would result in significant direct impacts to seven historic properties and less than significant indirect impacts to 52 historic properties that are archaeological and three traditional cultural properties.
-No historic properties that are architectural resources, would be impacted by Alternative 2.
+Therefore, Alternative 2 would result in significant direct impacts to seven NRHP-eligible or listed archaeological sites and indirect impacts to 52 archaeological sites, one NHL, and three traditional cultural properties.
+However, with implementation of the potential mitigation measures listed below, these impacts would be resolved through consultation to less than significant levels.
 Table 12.2-2 summarizes Alternative 2 impacts.